 What does the market for low-code platforms look like, and what products are available?

-Some 67 distinct vendors already exist in the space, with dozens of others found on a small or regional scale, Forrester reported.
+Predictions show the low-code market poised to reach $45.5 billion by 2025.
+With its value estimated at slightly less than $12 billion at the end of 2019, expect massive growth over the next few years, potentially to the tune of a 22.7% compound annual growth rate.
+In 2018 some 67 distinct vendors already existed in the low-code space, with dozens of others found on a small or regional scale, Forrester reported.
 Among large enterprise vendors, only Salesforce had embraced low-code platforms with Force.com prior to 2017, the report noted.
 However, since then, Dell, Microsoft, Oracle, IBM, and SAP have also joined the market.

 Businesses should seek out detailed product evaluations and match offerings to their individual needs, Forrester recommended.
 The leading vendors tend to cost the most, while others may offer solid fundamental features that are useful in many cases, often at lower costs, the report noted.

 Most vendors in this space have "getting started" platforms and freemium offerings for businesses that want to give these tools a try, Hammond said.
 "Look at the companies, download their starter editions, and try building an app and solving a problem," he said.
 "It's very easy to adopt these tools a project at a time."